 Everything you need to know about ITV Player - or to use its new name, the ITV Hub - plus tips and tricks on how to get the best out of the on-demand service.

 Missed the latest Downton Abbey?
 Or fancy streaming Coronation Street on the go?
-ITV Player is the one-stop shop for getting ITV programmes and channels on-demand.
+ITV Player (recently renamed ITV Hub) is the one-stop shop for getting ITV programmes and channels on-demand.

 How to get ITV Player

 Many people use the web version ITV Player, which is available over the internet on most browsers.